VictorYrotciV/VictorYrotciV/README.md

 I'm constantly working on transfer learning, domain adaptation, etc..
 Feel free to contact me for collaboration opportunities in relative fields.

 **The team of Prof. Sicheng Zhao in Tsinghua University is constantly hiring undergraduate or graduate interns or visiting scholars.
-Undergraduates from universities such as Nankai University looking for [保研/出国] are highly welcomed.
-Please directly contact Prof. [Sicheng Zhao](https://sites.google.com/view/schzhao) for program details.
+Outstanding undergraduates from universities such as Nankai University looking for [保研/出国] are highly welcomed. **
+**Please directly contact Prof. [Sicheng Zhao](https://sites.google.com/view/schzhao) for program details.
 You can also contact me to chat a little bit.**

 <!---
 VictorYrotciV/VictorYrotciV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.